craigrshenton/craigrshenton.github.io/_posts/2016-11-11-data-smarts-5.md

 prob += sum(vars[c] for c in items)

-# add constraint representing demand for soldiers
+# add constraint to total calories
 prob += (lpSum([cost[c]*vars[c] for c in items]) == 2400)

 print(prob)